zeropsio/zParser/README.md

-# zPARS - Zerops Parser
+# zPars - Zerops Parser

 File parser with support for functions and string modifiers.